Clotilda (slave ship): History

-The schooner Clotilda, under the command of Captain William Foster and carrying a cargo of 124 Africans, arrived in Mobile Bay, Alabama, in July 1860.
-Captain Foster was working for Timothy Meaher, a wealthy Mobile shipyard owner and steamboat captain, who in 1855 or 1856 had built Clotilda, a two-masted schooner 86 ft long with a beam of 23 ft and a copper-sheathed hull, designed for the lumber trade.
+Captain William Foster was captain of the schooner Clotilda, working for Timothy Meaher, a wealthy Mobile shipyard owner and steamboat captain.
+In 1855 or 1856, Meaher had built Clotilda, a two-masted schooner 86 ft long with a beam of 23 ft and a copper-sheathed hull, designed for the lumber trade.

-The schooner had to be refitted as a slave ship with a false deck.
+The schooner had been refitted as a slave ship with a false deck.
 Foster obtained papers with the false claim he was delivering lumber.
-Disrupting the compass was 9,000 dollars in gold which caused the vessel off course.
+Disrupting the compass was 9,000 dollars in gold (containing magnetic metal impurities), which led the vessel off course.
 A hurricane off the Bermuda coast damaged the ship.
 While repairing, the crew of 11 who did not know the real mission purpose, discovered the hidden deck.
 To persuade them not to alert authorities, Foster agreed to pay them double, which ultimately he did not.

 Meaher had learned that West African tribes were at war and that the King of Dahomey (now Benin) was willing to sell enemy prisoners as slaves.
 Dahomey's forces had been raiding communities in the interior, bringing captives to the large slave market at the port of Ouidah.
 Meaher was said to have wagered another wealthy gentleman from New Orleans, that he could successfully smuggle Africans into the US despite the 1807 Act Prohibiting Importation of Slaves.

 Departing on March 4, 1860, Foster sailed from Mobile with a crew of 12, including himself, arriving in Whydah on May 15, 1860, where he had the ship outfitted to carry Africans, using materials he had transported.
 He offered to buy 125 Africans in Whydah for $100 each. said to be mostly of the "Tarkbar" tribe, taken in a raid near Tamale in present-day Ghana.
 Research in the 21st century suggests that they were actually Takpa or Tapa people, the northern Yoruba name for the neighboring Nupe people from the interior of present-day Nigeria.

 He described meeting an African prince and being taken to the king's court, where he observed some religious practices.
 Foster wrote in his journal in 1860, "Having agreeably transacted affairs with the Prince we went to the warehouse where they had in confinement four thousand captives in a state of nudity from which they gave me liberty to select one hundred and twenty-five as mine offering to brand them for me, from which I preemptorily [sic] forbid; commenced taking on cargo of negroes, successfully securing on board one hundred and ten."